dnlbowers/modern-buddhism/README.md

 #### *Manual Testing:*
 Below is a list of bugs I found during the development process by testing myself.
 All tests were conducted Using the web browser to render the code via the simulated live server and each element was test for how the elements were displayed to a potential user and a range of different screen sizes:-
-1. Implementation: I wanted a header with three elements evenly spaced out across the header element.
+1. Intended: A header with three elements evenly spaced out across the header element.
     * Bug - Using float left and float right I found the title was sticking to the logo on the left in spite of using the clear command in the CSS title selector.
     * Fix - With the help of a fellow student mentioned in the below credits the Flexbox this point in the right direction in addition to several general resource articles on the topic the issue was resolved.
-1. Implementation: I wanted the navigation menu buttons to touch when active or hovered over.
+1. Intended: Buttons of the navigation menu buttons to touch when active or hovered over whilst still having adequate spacing between the text.
     * Bug - Initially using flex I had the elements spaced evenly.
 When placing the elements contained in the nav bar to centre they the text appeared to close together.
-    * Fix -   This was eventually resolved by using padding whilst keeping the elements centred using flex.
-This actually caused a horizontal scroll on smaller screens which after much trial and error playing with the paddings was fixed by reducing the font size.
+    * Fix -   This was resolved by using padding on the anchor tag text whilst keeping the elements centred using flex.

-1. Implementation: I wanted the nav bar to be fully responsive on all screen sizes.
+1. Intended: A fully responsive Nav bar suited to all screen sizes.
     * Bug - On smaller screen sizes there was a horizontal scroll bar in the browsers devtool.
     * Fix this was resolved by slightly reducing the font size.
-In order to maintain the active and hover features covering the back ground from top to bottom I had to increase the top and bottom padding by one 1px on each nav button.
+In order to maintain the active page and hover over features covering the back ground from top to bottom I had to increase the top and bottom padding by one 1px for the Nav-button class.

 1. Implementation: I wanted the hero image to span the page and be fully responsive across all screen sizes.
     * Bug - Some images were appearing pixelated when stretch to the required size.
     * Fix:
         * In some cases I was able to find higher resolution versions the image which resolved the issue.
         * In other cases no higher resolution version of the selected image was available.
 In these cases I had to choose a new image for the pages hero image.
+1. Implemtation

 ### **Post Development Process**